 Mailing list for training participants

-We have launched a new service for the participants to our training sessions: a mailing list dedicated to them, and through which they can ask additional questions after the course, share their experience, get in touch with other training participants and Free Electrons engineers.
-Of course, all Free Electrons engineers are on the mailing list and participate to the discussions.
+We have launched a new service for the participants to our training sessions: a mailing list dedicated to them, and through which they can ask additional questions after the course, share their experience, get in touch with other training participants and Bootlin engineers.
+Of course, all Bootlin engineers are on the mailing list and participate to the discussions.
 Another useful service offered by our training courses!

 Maxime Ripard and Michael Opdenacker will participate to the Kernel Recipes 2014 conference, on September 25-26 in Paris.
 Maxime will be giving his Allwinner kernel talk at this conference.
 See our blog post for more details.

 Last but not least, we have recently published the videos of a number of talks from the previous Embedded Linux Conference, held earlier this year in San Jose.
 A lot of interesting material about embedded Linux!
 Check out our blog post for more details.

 We have a number of public training sessions dates, with seats available:

 As the summer is coming to an end, we finally managed to publish the videos we recorded during the last Embedded Linux Conference, held earlier this year in San Jose, California.